mnsboev/Evidence-Examples/examples/service-now evidence/README.md

     - jfrog_keyid: optional, the JFrog name of the public key that was uploaded to jfrog, if missing JFRog signature verification will not be performed
     - jfrog_bearer: JFrog bearer token
     - evidence_subject: the digest of the evidence subject, this may be the digest of a release bundle, a package, a buildinfo or any other JFrog artifact that the evidence is related to.
-    - evidence_payload: predicate of the evidence, it is advised to create a system proprty with a evidence templates that can be used for generating this content.
+    - evidence_payload: predicate of the evidence, it is advised to create a system property with evidence templates that can be used for generating this content.
   - result json:
     ```json
     {